wangyuanhao/optimization_method_course_webpage/_pages/about.md

 * Nesterov, Y. Lecture notes on *Modern Optimization* in 2024 summer school at Peking University.
 * Lan, G. *First-order and Stochastic Optimization Methods for Machine Learning*, Springer, 2020.

+<span style="color: rgba(211, 23, 23, 0.88);">ALL THE MATERIALS ARE INTENDED FOR NON-PROFIT ACADEMIC USE.
+IF THEY ARE PRESENTED IMPROPERLY, PLEASE EMAIL ME TO REQUEST REMOVAL.</span>

 ### <span style="color: rgba(118, 24, 24, 0.88);">Syllabus</span>